History of the automobile: Modern era

 Body styles have changed as well in the modern era.
 The 1980s onwards saw the rise of the hatchback, sport utility vehicle, crossover SUV, minivan and MPV into mainstream popularity.
-The introduction of the MPV class (smaller noncommercial passenger minivans), started in the mid 1980s, among the first of which were the French Renault Espace and the Chrysler minivan versions in the US.
+The MPV class (smaller noncommercial passenger minivans) started to achieve mainstream popularity in the mid 1980s, with the French Renault Espace and the Chrysler minivan versions in the US being considered to be some of the first "modern" MPVs.
 Pickup trucks have also grown in popularity, particularly in the US, and particularly as passenger cars rather than as strictly work vehicles as they were typically used in previous eras.
 The rising popularity of SUVs and crossovers worldwide, starting in the 1990s, has changed the face of motoring and has been blamed for the decline in sales of other body styles such as sedans, station wagons, minivans and MPVs.

 The modern era has also rapidly improved fuel efficiency and engine output.
 Emissions of modern cars have been reduced through the use of computerized engine management systems, use of smaller engines with turbochargers, hybrid systems, more aerodynamic designs, and other technologies.

 The 2008 financial crisis cut almost a third of light vehicle sales from Chrysler, Toyota, Ford, and Nissan.
 It also subtracted about a fourth of Honda's sales and a seventh of sales from General Motors.

 Since 2009, China has become the world's largest car manufacturer, producing more than Japan, the US, and Europe.
 Besides the increasing car production in Asia and other countries, there has been growth in transnational corporate groups, with the production of transnational automobiles sharing the same platforms and badge engineering or rebadging to suit different markets and consumer segments.